pocean2001/rffootprint/README.md

 is created by the following code.

 The simpliest way
-to import this PCB (or other footprints) into Kicad is to first run Pcbnew, click open footprint editor, in the editor click import footprint, and lastly click insert footprint into current board.
+to import this PCB (or other footprints) into KiCad is to first run Pcbnew, click open footprint editor, in the editor click import footprint, and lastly click insert footprint into current board.